+Individuals and families whose incomes are between 133% and 400% of the federal poverty level are generally entitled beginning in 2014 to subsidies in connection with their purchase of health insurance.
 A federal regulation promulgated under the Patient Protection and Affordable Care Act has been issued that clarifies that states may, but are not required to, allow agents and brokers such as us to market the qualified health plans offered on government-run health insurance exchanges and that are the plans that subsidy-eligible individuals must purchase in order to receive their subsidies.
 In order to offer qualified health plans, agents and brokers must meet certain conditions, such as receiving permission to do so from the health insurance exchange, entering into an agreement with the health insurance exchange, ensuring that the enrollment and subsidy application is completed through the state's health insurance exchange (or the FFM in states without individual health insurance enrollment capability) and complying with privacy, security and other standards, some of which have been recently issued and contain requirements that are new to us.
 In the event Internet-based agents and brokers such as us use the Internet for completion of qualified health plan selection purposes, their websites are required to meet certain additional conditions, such as compliance with standards for display of health plan and related information; providing consumers the ability to view all health plans offered on the government-run exchange; displaying certain health plan and other data available on the exchange; and providing a mechanism for consumers to withdraw from the application process on the agent or broker's website.
 A substantial number of our existing members may be eligible for subsidies in connection with their purchase of health insurance.
-We may experience difficulty in satisfying the conditions and requirements to offer qualified health plans to our existing members and new potential members.
-If we are not able to satisfy these conditions and requirements as well as enter into functioning relationships with government-run health insurance exchanges to scalably enroll individuals and families into the qualified health insurance plans that are required for individuals to receive a subsidy, we may lose existing members and new members, which would harm our business, operating results and financial condition.
+We may experience difficulty in satisfying the conditions and requirements to offer qualified health plans to our existing members and new potential members and enroll them through government-run health insurance exchanges.
+If we are not able to satisfy these conditions and requirements, or if we are not able to successfully adopt solutions that allow us to scalably enroll individuals and families into the qualified health insurance plans they need to purchase in order to receive a subsidy, we may lose existing members and new members, which would harm our business, operating results and financial condition.